nitingeorge227/NGSplitMenuController/README.md

 ## NGSplitMenuController

-This is a menu driven Split view controller for iOS 7 and above.The sidemenu on the left is used to select from the diffrent master views.The third section shows the details corresponding to each master view.
+This is a menu driven Split view controller for iOS 7 and above.The sidemenu on the left is used to select from the different master views.The third section shows the details corresponding to each master view.

 ![NGSPLITGIF](https://raw.githubusercontent.com/nitingeorge227/NGSplitMenuController/master/Example/NGSplitMenuController/Assets/NGSplitMenu.gif)